 - Mattress manufacturers make many claims about how their beds feel and what they can do.
-Our testing shows that this advertising can be untrue.
+Our testing shows this advertising can be untrue

-- Box mattresses outperformed standard retail mattresses on average in our 2022 testing.
+- On average, box mattresses outperformed standard retail mattresses in our 2023 testing

-- CHOICE experts have tested 47 mattresses from leading brands on factors such as firmness, comfort, sagging and heat retention to help you find the best one for you.
+- CHOICE experts have tested 44 mattresses from leading brands on factors such as firmness, comfort, sagging and heat retention to help you find the best one for you

-CHOICE experts recently reviewed 47 of the latest mattresses and say there are a few things you should know before deciding on the right one for you.
+CHOICE experts recently reviewed 44 of the latest mattresses, and say there are a few things you should know before deciding on the right one for you.